djaodjin/djaodjin-rules/README.md

 - **Python:** 3.10, **Django:** 4.2 (latest)
 - **Python:** 2.7, **Django:** 1.11 (legacy) - use testsite/requirements-legacy.txt

-0.4.3
+0.4.4

-  * creates derivative rules when adding a role description
+  * raises an error when trying to create a path with invalid characters
-  * changes default to JWT sessions
+  * supports OpenAPI 3 schemas

 [previous release notes](changelog)